-In the event that a student needs to leave campus for an extended period of medical treatment, either physical or psychological, the Executive Vice President for Student Success (EVPSS) may grant them a medical leave of absence that lasts for longer than a continuous year in accordance with the following guidelines.
+In the event that a student needs to leave campus for an extended period of medical treatment, either physical or psychological, the Vice President of Student Life and Dean of Students may grant them a medical leave of absence that lasts for longer than a continuous year in accordance with the following guidelines.

-- If the student returns after three full, consecutive semesters, including summer, they will come into the current catalog at the time of re-entry. - The student returns to the same program (major) as was declared upon last day of attendance. - The student is not considered an officially enrolled student when not registered for any courses.
-The student also is not designated as being on a leave of absence for any official purposes. - The request for medical leave must be submitted to the EVPSS, the Executive Director of Student Success and Retention, or the Director of the Academic Resource Center at or prior to the time the student is requesting the medical leave. - Only the EVPSS may grant medical leave, but they will consider the recommendation of the Director of Health Services, Director of Counseling Services, or other appropriate health care providers. - The student is responsible for notifying the registrar's office of changes in name, address, telephone number, or email address while on leave of absence. - Financial payments to Viterbo University will be reimbursed in accordance with University policy. - The student is responsible for completing a Transfer Course Request form if they decide to complete coursework at another institution during the leave of absence.
+- If the student returns after three full, consecutive semesters, including summer, they will come into the current catalog at the time of re-entry. - The student returns to the same program (major) as was declared upon last day of attendance. - The student is not considered an officially enrolled student when not registered for any courses. - The request for medical leave must be submitted in writing to the Interim Vice President of Student Life and Dean of Students, the Director of Counseling Services or the Director of Health Services at or prior to the time the student is requesting the medical leave. - Only the Interim Vice President of Student Life and Dean of Students may grant medical leave, but they will consider the recommendation of the Director of Health Services, Director of Counseling Services, or other appropriate health care providers. - There may be financial implications to the decision to take a Medical Leave of Absence.

+Therefore, the student is strongly encouraged to talk with the Financial Aid Office regarding specific financial implications.
+Financial payments to Viterbo University will be reimbursed in accordance with University policy.

+• The student is responsible for completing a Transfer Course Approval form if they decide to complete coursework at another institution during the leave of absence.

-In order to initiate reentry to Viterbo after medical leave a student must obtain the permission of the EVPSS by:
+In order to initiate reentry to Viterbo after medical leave a student must obtain the permission of the Vice President of Student Life and Dean of Students.
+To obtain permission from Vice President of Student Life and Dean of Students the student will need to: